-With the transducer free from contact with the material, press the to display the current velocity.
+1. With the transducer free from contact with the material, press the display the current

-2) Use the keys to scroll the velocity to the known target value.
+2. Use the value. keys to scroll the velocity to the known target value.

-Note: The longer the keys are pressed and held, the faster the value will increment/decrement.
+NOTE: The longer the keys are pressed and held, the faster the value will increment/decrement.

-Note: Pressing the key prior to pressing the key will abort the cal routine without saving any changes.
+NOTE: Pressing the key prior to pressing the routine without saving any changes.

-3) Press the key to set the velocity value and return to the measurement screen.
+3. Press the key to set the velocity value and return to the measurement screen.
 The new velocity value will be shown at the top of the display.